paololapo/paololapo/README.md

   </a>
 --->

--  📌 Based in Padua, Italy
+-  📌 Based in Padua, Italy.
--  📊 MSc Physics of Data student
+-  🎓 MSc Physics of Data graduate.
+Final thesis: *"Variational principles for hierarchical and modular architectures in complex networks"*, investigation of the emergence of hierarchy using information thermodynamics.
+Supervisor: Prof. Manlio De Domenico.
 -  🎓 BSc Physics graduate.
 Final thesis: *"Dynamical connectivity and nonlinearity in a whole-brain computational model"*, analysis of fMRI time series with modern computational neuroscience models and techniques.
-See: <a href="https://thesis.unipd.it/handle/20.500.12608/53061"> thesis </a>, <a href="https://github.com/paololapo/Dynamic_FC_analysis"> code </a>
+Supervisor: Prof. Michele Allegra.
--  🎈 Mostly interested in: complex systems, network science, machine learning, numerical simulations, computational neuroscience, statistical physics
+-  🎈 Mostly interested in: complex systems, network science, machine and deep learning, statistical physics, numerical simulations, information theory, computational neuroscience.

   <br />